Five Character Traits Godly Men Value

 A godly man is humble.

-Jesus may have been born in a stable, but the Son of our Creator God was anything but ordinary.
-He lived a humble life, but performed miracles along the way, and showed us what it means to be a humble servant leader among men.
+Christ may have been born in a stable, but the Son of our Creator God was anything but ordinary.
+He lived a humble life, working as a carpenter while conducting His mission work.
+The miracles he performed showed us what it means to be a humble servant leader among men.
+He washed the feet of His followers, a task intended for one of the lowest servants in a household.

-Are you living for the Lord, seeking ways to follow Him and share the Good News of Jesus Christ with others?
+Are you living for the Lord and want to respectfully share your faith and belief in Christ with others?
 That’s what Kerusso® is all about!
-Explore our latest collection of faith-based apparel, accessories, and gifts created to help you share your faith — even from 6 feet away!
+Explore our latest collection of godly man-based apparel, accessories, and gifts created to help you share your faith—even from six feet away!